 We’re told becoming pregnant and carrying a healthy baby to term are two of the most natural things in the world, but try telling that to anyone who’s struggled with fertility issues and miscarriages.
 The harsh truth is that for many couples, pregnancy isn’t easy.
 If you’re ready to bring a new life into the world, it pays to prepare your body.
-Take the following steps before becoming pregnant to give yourself the best chance of conceiving and delivering a healthy baby.
+Take the following tips from the Phoenix Obstetrician before becoming pregnant to give yourself the best chance of conceiving and delivering a healthy baby.

 Get to a Healthy Weight

 Many of us aren’t at our ideal weights, but when we’re planning to get pregnant our plans of overhauling our bodies often go out the window.
 Once you are pregnant you’re bound to get heavier anyway, right?
 This may be true, but it pays to get healthy before you conceive.
 Women at a healthy weight find it easier to become pregnant than women who are underweight or carrying extra weight.